-Where exactly is Abra?
+So where exactly is Abra?

-According to google, Abra is a landlocked province of the Philippines in the CAR (Cordillera Administrative Region) in Luzon.
-Its capital is Bangued and is bordered by Ilocos Norte on the northwest, Apayao on the northeast, Kalinga on the mid-east, Mountain Province on the southeast, and Ilocos Sur on the southwest.Recently, Abra became popular on social media due to its viral photos of a “terraced” waterfalls which is located in Tineg Abra.
-It is described as “terraced” because it is similar to some of the rice terraces view in Mountain Provincec) theparchipelago via instagram
+According to google, it is a landlocked province of the Philippines in the CAR (Cordillera Administrative Region) in Luzon.
+Its capital is Bangued and is bordered by Ilocos Norte on the northwest, Apayao on the northeast, Kalinga on the mid-east, Mountain Province on the southeast, and Ilocos Sur on the southwest.Recently, it became popular on social media due to its viral photos of a “terraced” waterfalls which is located in Tineg Abra.
+In my own opinion, they probably described this as “terraced” because it is similar to some of the rice terraces view in Mountain Provincec) theparchipelago via instagram

 Thank you for reading!